EGI-Federation/documentation/CONTRIBUTING.md

 All contributions have to go through a review process, and contributions can be made in two ways:

-- for simple contribution you can contribute from your browser by clickink the **pencil** `Edit this file` icon shown at the top of a page that you are viewing (See [GitHub documented](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)).
+- for simple contribution you can contribute from your browser by clicking the **pencil** `Edit this file` icon shown at the top of a page that you are viewing (See [GitHub documented](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)).